 About Cape Ann

 America’s oldest seaport, Gloucester has a rich maritime heritage of seafaring and fishing, a stunning harbor, unique restaurants and shops, and glorious white-sand beaches – qualities that have attracted artists for generations.

 A walker’s paradise, Rockport has public footpaths along the ocean, trails through the easily accessible Headlands, and a lively downtown with classic New England architecture.

 Visitors from all over the world come to enjoy the town’s New England seaside charm.
 They often exploring the unique galleries, shops and restaurants along eclectic Bearskin Neck –many housed in repurposed fishing shacks.
 Others traverse the jetty with views of the Straitsmouth Island lighthouse and Rockport’s vast seascape.

-Fishing Schooner.
+Essex is graced with two outstanding museums; the Essex Shipbuilding Museum tells the story of how Essex became a major producer of the American Fishing Schooner.
 The town’s other museum, Cogswell’s Grant, is an 18th century farmhouse overlooking the Essex River was the summer home of collectors Bertram and Nina Fletcher Little.
-Cogswell Grant is now houses the couple’s celebrated collection of American folk art.
+Cogswell Grant now houses the couple’s celebrated collection of American folk art.

 On the water, you can head “down river” via paddleboard or kayak, or on boat cruise or fishing excursion.
 Back on land, there are miles of conservation woodlands to hike or mountain bike along the nature trails.